Last Updated: April 30, 2024

 Personal Life

 In 2001, Aronofsky began dating English actress Rachel Weisz.
 They got engaged in 2005 and then had a son together in May of 2006.
-The couple lived together in Manhattan but in November of 2010, they announced that they had been apart for months.
+The couple lived together in Manhattan, but in November 2010, they announced that they had been apart for months.
 In September of 2016, he began dating Jennifer Lawrence, whom he had met while filming "mother!"
 Their relationship lasted until November of 2017.

-Aronofsky is known for his environmental activism and several of his films can be read as environmental parables.
+Aronofsky is known for his environmental activism, and several of his films can be read as environmental parables.
 In 2014, he received the Humane Filmmaker Award from the Human Society of the United States.
-In 2015, he collaborated with the artist JR to create the public art installation, "The Standing March," in Paris to encourage diplomats at COP21 to take action against climate change.
+In 2015, he collaborated with the artist JR to create the public art installation "The Standing March" in Paris to encourage diplomats at COP21 to take action against climate change.
 He is also a board member of the Sierra Club Foundation and The School for Field Studies.

 Darren Aronofsky Career Earnings